Redesigning Capichi’s app

 Handing the design over

-To facilitate a smooth handover, I took care to prepare detailed design annotations for each state and interaction.
-These annotations aimed to provide as much information as possible.
-Since we have an internal development team within our startup, communication between the design and development teams occurred frequently.
-After the initial version of the new design was completed, I provided a second round of annotations to further assist in achieving the final product.
+To ensure a smooth handover, I prepared detailed design annotations for each state and interaction to provide comprehensive information.
+With an internal development team, communication between design and development was frequent.
+After completing the initial design version, I delivered a second round of annotations to aid in finalizing the product.

 To conclude